ICJIA/icjia-accessibility-portal/content/faqs.md

 **General rule for complex images:**

-- **Alt text:** Brief summary + tell users where to find more detail
+- **Alt text:** Brief summary + tell users where to find more detail.
-- **Long description:** Provide full information in accessible text format nearby or linked
+- **Long description:** Provide full information in accessible text format nearby or linked.

 **Example patterns:**